AndreasChristensen89/cleaner-copenhagen/README.md

         * The footer has a change in its spacing between the social media icons, and they are now much closer together, and the font-size of both sides.
 The widths of the left right footers are changed from 66%-33% to 50%-50%.
         * Contact form's width is set to shrink/grow according to the screen size, text areas's width are smaller.
     * __550px__
+        * Breakpoint is chosen due to text being pushed together and needing more space on the About page and the What We Do page.
-        * The navigation bar now centers its elements
+        * The navigation bar now centers its elements.
-        * The logo font-size is lowered
+        * The logo font-size is lowered.
-        * The footer font-sizes are lowered for both sides
+        * The footer font-sizes are lowered for both sides.
         * The about us page's height is increased, and padding and margin of the elements are changed to accomodate text pushed together.
         * The what we do page's height is increased, and padding and margin of the elements are changed to accomodate text pushed together.
         * Contact form's width is increased, but still adapts to screen size.
 Clear and sumbit buttons's widths are smaller.
     * __400px__
+        * Breakpoint is chosen due to navigation bar and logo space.
+Also, text and pictures need more space on About and What We Do pages.
         * Logo now takes two lines, and header's height adapts and is now 150px instead of 110px.
         * Navigation bar's font-size is down in order to fit one line.
         * About us page's height is increased to fit elements pushed together.
 Margin is changed for elements on same page.
 Picture is shrunk.
         * What we do page's height in increased.
 Margin is changed for elements on same page.
 Picture is shrunk.
     * __300px__
         * This is to accomodate the smallest screen sizes down to the lowest on the Google Developer Tool list (280px).
+Navigation bar space needed.
         * Navigation bar's font-size is lowered.
         * The height of the what we do page is increased, and margin of the elements on the same page is changed.